See the lowest price listing I’ve found on Amazon:

 Keep in mind that the last item on the list is taken from customer comments.
 It’s probably not a good idea to toss your mandoline until you try the Sous Chef for yourself!

 Overall, purchasers of this model are extremely satisfied.
 This is one of the best selling food processors on the market, and its consumer approval is higher than any I’ve seen.
-As of November 2015, there are now well over 600 online reviews, and during the past year the overall average customer rating remains extremely high.
+As of February 2018, there are now well over 1,100 online reviews, and the overall average customer rating remains extremely high.
 See the Breville Sous Chef on Amazon and reach customer reviews there.(Back to Top)